Travel, Stay and Culture training

 Living Expenses in Australia for International Students: Based on Cities and Suburbs

-The location of your stay matters a lot in the living expenses in Australia for international students.
-For instance, if you are living in cities like Sydney, Canberra, and Melbourne, the average cost of living in Australia would be much higher than the suburban cities such as St. Kilda west, South Brisbane, Spring Hill and many others.
+The location of your stay matters a lot for the living expenses in Australia for international students.
+For instance, if you are living in cities like Sydney, Canberra, and Melbourne, the average cost of living in Australia would be much higher than in suburban cities such as St. Kilda West, South Brisbane, Spring Hill and many others.

-Let's have a look at the difference between the cost of living for Australia cities and suburban areas popular for well-recognised universities in the country:
+Let's have a look at the difference between the cost of living for Australian cities and suburban areas popular for well-recognised universities in the country:

 Factors of Living